dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 of the original chips using 2 digit years (e.g. 25).
 After reading website like Glitchworks (LINK HERE), it appears the best solution is to dremel into the chip hat, cut one of the wires to the old cell, and solder a new cell holder to the chip.
 Glitchworks made a nice little replacement hat, but they're not available anymore.
-I just purchased some cheap cell holders from the spamazon jungle and soldered them on.
+I just purchased some cheap cell holders from the spAmazon jungle and soldered them on.
 I just taped the cell holder next to NVRAM chip once installed in the machine.

 The NVRAM will need to have the core settings reloaded, otherwise the ethernet MAC address and host ID will both be